Last updated on December 19, 2025

 Thalia, Guardian of Thraben

-Thalia, Guardian of Thraben is well known for taxing players and making noncreature spells cost one mana more than they should, so why is it a good payoff?
-Mostly thanks to the ”Butchers” because they can remove opponent threats and are unaffected by Thalia’s effect.
-You’ll dominate battlefields every time if you pair them with cards like Cataclysm.
+Thalia, Guardian of Thraben is well-known for taxing players and making noncreature spells cost more than they should, so why is it a good payoff?
+Mostly thanks to the Fiend Hunter creatures since they can remove opposing threats and are unaffected by Thaliaโ€™s effect.

 Intangible Virtue

-Some token strategies that use Intangible Virtue as one of their core anthems can use board wipes like Martial Coup or Austere Command to overcome many different complicated match ups.
+Some token strategies that use Intangible Virtue as one of their core anthems can use board wipes like Martial Coup or Austere Command to overcome many different complicated match-ups.

 Wrap Up